dpocknee/historical-permutations/README.md

 Additionally, unlike many languages today, it was common not to use zero-based numbering for array elements; meaning that arrays are numbered starting from 1, not from 0.
 This means that for several of the modern JavaScript implementations an initial dummy element is added to the beginning of the arrays before feeding them into the algorithm and then removed upon termination.

+For those algorithms from Sedgewick's paper, `process` is where each resultant permutation is output.
+Any filtering of results can happen here.
+In the JavaScript implementations, this is replaced by the callback function `cb()`.

 ---

 ## Tompkins-Paige Algorithm (1956)

 Below is the ALGOL pseudo-code for the Tompkins-Paige Algorithm, as published in Robert Sedgewick's 1977 paper "Permutation Generation Methods" (Algorithm 5 in that paper on page 150).

-`process` is where each resultant permutation is output.
-Any filtering of results can happen here.
-In the JavaScript implementations, this is replaced by the callback function `cb()`.

 <pre>
 <code>